-Christmas celebrations in Banff start on December 6th 2014 with an exciting range of family activities including carnival games, Christmas crafts, carols, face painting, and photos with Santa, all taking place between 1-4pm in Cascade Shops and on Banff Ave.
+Christmas celebrations in Banff start on December 5th 2015 with an exciting range of family activities including face painting, balloon twisting, and singing with the Bow Valley Chorus, all taking place between 1-4pm in Cascade Shops.

 The main event of the day is the Santa Claus Parade of Lights which starts at 5.30pm and runs from Elk St to Buffalo St via Banff Ave.
 The parade will include festive floats and Christmas lights and will no doubt be the highlight of the day for all the children.